These Are The Top Scotch Whisky-Consuming Countries In The World

 India consumed 136 million bottles in 2021.
 The figure was 44 percent higher than 2020s 95 million bottles and marked the second-highest jump in consumption year on year after Brazil.

 Interestingly, the Scotch whisky sales in India — a country with a population of over 1.3 billion — by value are not as high as that by volume.
-The country stands at the eighth place on the 2021 list, with a figure of GBP 146 million (RM 712 million).
-Though it marked a 42.9 percent rise over the GBP 102 million (RM 497 million) sales in 2020, it was merely 4 percent higher when compared to 2019.
+The country stands at the eighth place on the 2021 list, with a figure of GBP 146 million.
+Though it marked a 42.9 percent rise over the GBP 102 million sales in 2020, it was merely 4 percent higher when compared to 2019.

 The SWA noted that India was one of the three key emerging markets (the other two being China and Brazil) where Scotch whisky sales “grew strongly.”